PawanKumar1814/TheMemento/README.md

 #### Program Class:
 - Demonstrates the usage of TaskManager by creating a task, updating it, and then undoing the change.

+## Design Benefits:
+#### Encapsulation:
+The TaskMemento class ensures that the internal state of Task is not exposed or altered unintentionally, adhering to good object-oriented principles.
+#### Undo Functionality:
+The use of a stack in TaskManager makes it easy to implement an undo feature, allowing users to revert to previous states of the task.
+#### Separation of Concerns:
+The design clearly separates the task's state management (Task) from the management of state history (TaskManager).

 # CLASS DIAGRAM